stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/seaseq.md

 ### Input configuration

-SEASEQ requires either or both FastQ files or SRA identifiers (SRRs).
+SEASEQ supports fastq files and SRA identifiers (SRRs) as input.
+A combination of both is also supported.
-Genome Bowtie indexes, Blacklists are also optional.
+Bowtie genomic indexes and region-based blacklists are optional.

 [MEME suite motif databases]: https://meme-suite.org/meme/db/motifs